Mundigak: History

-Pottery and other artifacts of the later 3rd millennium BCE, when this became a major urban center, indicate interaction with Turkmenistan, Baluchistan, and the Early Harappan Indus region.
+Pottery and other artifacts form the later 3rd millennium BCE, when this site became a major urban center, indicate interaction with Turkmenistan, Baluchistan, and the Early Harappan Indus region.

-Mundigak flourished during the culture of Helmand Basin (Seistan), also known as Helmand culture (Helmand Province).
+Mundigak flourished during the culture of the Helmand Basin (Seistan), also known as the Helmand culture (Helmand Province).

-With an area of 21 ha, this was the second largest centre of Helmand Culture, the first being Shahr-i-Sokhta which was as large as 150 acres (60 hectares), by 2400 BCE.
+With an area of 21 ha, this was the second largest centre of the Helmand Culture, the first being Shahr-i-Sokhta which was as large as 150 acres (60 hectares), by 2400 BCE.

-Bampur, in Iran, is a closely related site.
+Bampur in Iran is a closely related site.

 Earlier, it was thought that around 2200 BCE, both Shahr-i-Sokhta and Mundigak started declining, with considerable shrinkage in area and with brief occupation at later dates.

 Excavations

-During French excavations from 1951 to 1958 in ten campaigns under the direction of Jean Marie Casal as part of the La Délégation archéologique française en Afghanistan, different levels of settlement could be distinguished.
+During the French Archaeological Mission (MAI) excavations from 1951 to 1958 in ten campaigns under the direction of Jean Marie Casal with the support of the DAFA, different levels of settlement could be distinguished.
 The excavations took place in eleven places in the excavation area.
-On Tépé (area) A, the highest point in the city, remains of a palace were excavated in Period IV, level 1 and Period V. Urban areas from almost all periods of the place were found here.
+On Tépé (hill) A, the highest point in the city, remains of a palace were excavated in Period IV, level 1 and Period V. Urban areas from almost all periods of the place were found here.
 Area C is northwest of Area A. Only a small area has been excavated here, with the remains reaching back to Period III.
 In the other parts of the city, various, larger or smaller areas were exposed (areas B, D to I and P and R), whereby mainly remnants of Period IV came to light, which is therefore the best documented layer.
 In area P, remnants of Period V came to light, which is otherwise only documented in area A. The upper layers in particular had completely disappeared as a result of erosion.
 In area A, a large palace was uncovered in Period V on the remains of the older palace.
 Otherwise, however, Period V is not easy to cover in the city.
 Most of the finds are now in the National Museum in Kabul and in the Museum Guimet in Paris.
 The excavator Jean Marie Casal had been employed in the latter museum since 1957.

 New Research

-The new research shows the site of Mundigak presents four periods of occupation from first times to urban development:
+The new research shows the site of Mundigak presents four periods of occupation from its early days till its urban development:

 On the other hand, archaeologists Jarrige, Didier, and Quivron considered that Periods III and IV in Mundigak have archaeological links with Periods I, II, and III in Shahr-i Sokhta.